Scientific Name

 Size

-- Rarely up to 5 to 6 feet range.
+- Rarely up to 5 to 6 feet.

-- Young live: It’s about 4 inches long.
+- The young snake’s length is about 4 inches long.

 Life Span